mirraashid/survey-docs/README.md

 ### What you’ll learn

- - Basic SurveyJS usage inside React.
+ - Creating a Form using SurveyJS Form Builder
+ - Rendering the from in React
  - The onComplete event to get final results.
  - Sending the data to Node backend and store in mongoDB.